demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 During authentication, the user will be provided with a code and a URL.
 They must enter the code at the URL using a browser on any device to complete the sign-in process.

-For this flow, the Tenant ID, Client ID, Client secret and Redirect URI are required for the integration.
+For this flow, the Redirect URI is required for the integration.
 You can get those values from the Azure Portal under the application information.
 Follow these steps:

 1. In your app, click **Authentication** > **Platform configurations** > **Add a platform.** Choose **Web** and add [Redirect URI](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app#add-a-redirect-uri).
 The Redirect URI can direct any web application that you wish to receive responses from Azure AD.
 If you are not sure what to set, you can use `https://localhost`.
-2. Enter your redirect URI in the *Redirect URI* parameter field in the instance configuration in XSOAR/XSIAM.
-3. In the app registration, navigate to **Authentication**, under In **Supported account types**, *Accounts in any organizational directory (Any Azure AD directory - Multi-tenant)* should be selected.
+2. In the app registration, navigate to **Authentication**, under In **Supported account types**, *Accounts in any organizational directory (Any Azure AD directory - Multi-tenant)* should be selected.
 In the same page, under the **Advanced Settings** section, enable the mobile and desktop flows.

    <img width="600" src="../../../docs/doc_imgs/tutorials/tut-microsoft-auth-guide/device_code.png" align="middle"></img>

-4. Next, click on **Overview** and copy the "Application (client) ID" and paste it under the App/Client ID parameter field in the instance configuration in XSOAR/XSIAM.
+3. Next, click on **Overview** and copy the "Application (client) ID" and paste it under the App/Client ID parameter field in the instance configuration in XSOAR/XSIAM.
-5. Click "Save and Exit".
+4. Click "Save and Exit".
-7. Run the `!<integration command prefix>-auth-start` command - you will be prompted to open the page https://microsoft.com/devicelogin and enter the generated code.
+5. Run the `!<integration command prefix>-auth-start` command - you will be prompted to open the page https://microsoft.com/devicelogin and enter the generated code.
-8. Run the `!<integration command prefix>-auth-complete` command.
+6. Run the `!<integration command prefix>-auth-complete` command.
-9. Run the `!<integration command prefix>-auth-test` command to ensure connectivity to Microsoft.
+7. Run the `!<integration command prefix>-auth-test` command to ensure connectivity to Microsoft.

 **Note:** Make sure the neccessary permissions and roles are applied to the application and to the user.